ingonader/coursera-prac-mach-learn-ass01/ass01-writeup_v001.md

-Although the performance of the initial random forest model above was quite impressive, and the performance of the other models was significantly worse, we still use all the models for building an ensemble model by stacking the predictions together (basically, just for the sake of doing it).
+Although the performance of the initial random forest model above was quite impressive, and the performance of the other models was significantly worse, we still use all the models for building an ensemble model by stacking the predictions together.
-For that purpose, we will create a new data frame containing the predictions of the individual models *on the training set*, as well as the correct classes of the training set.
+For that purpose, we will create a new data frame containing the predictions of the individual models *on the training set*, as well as the correct classes *of the training set*.
 Note that this is not the way it was shown in the lectures, but on other sources I consulted.
 It allows to train the stacked model on the training data alone, and evaluate the performance of the stacked model on the validation data set.